Azure-Samples/java-on-aca/index.md

 As you work through the lab modules, you’ll explore the following:

 * A general introduction to the sample workload, the Spring applications that it’s composed of, and the related Azure services and resources you’ll use to deploy it
-* A walk-through on how to deploy the [Spring Petclinic Microservices](https://github.com/spring-petclinic/spring-petclinic-microservices) workload to Azure Container Apps
+* A walk-through on how to deploy the [Spring Petclinic](https://github.com/spring-petclinic/spring-petclinic-microservices) workload to Azure Container Apps
 * Detailed steps on enabling monitoring, end-to-end tracing, and Grafana dashboards for the deployed sample application
 * Instructions on how to securely connect applications and services by using managed identities
 * A walk-through on how to build intelligent Azure Spring Apps with Azure OpenAI Service